froala/angular-froalacharts/README.md

   title: string;

   constructor() {
-    this.title = "Angular  FusionCharts Sample";
+    this.title = "Angular  FroalaCharts Sample";

     this.dataSource = {
       ...// same data as above